melg8/wow_issues/README.md

 ### Expected behavior.
 Describe how it should work:
 Should not be clickable like Orgrimar Tarbard for example.
 And should not give any debufs.

+## Can teleport to battleground while in combat and under crowd control spells
+   - Original issue number: 6495
+   - Opened: 13:40 12/03/2024
+   - Status: Closed

+### Please, provide a clear description what the bug is:
+When battleground queue procs, you can enter battleground from in combat state.
+Not only that, you can enter it while being under crowd control spells from mobs or from players.

+### Steps to reproduce the behavior with as much detail as possible:
+- Queue AV as horde for quick procs
+- Start combat with any npc or player
+- Press enter battleground
+- Observe being teleported to battleground

+### Expected behavior.
+Describe how it should work:
+Queue proc should not accept players entering battleground untill they are out of combat.
+Because of current mechanics people abuse it world pvp situations, like teleporting out of combat/rogue cc from middle of enemy city to avoid being killed.
+Or do one-shot attacks in gadgedzan (and other neutral cities) and then immediately accepting battlegound proc for avoiding being punished by guards.